 In 1964, Wellner was offered a position as a designer in the Stockholm office of the Märta Måås Fjetterström operation, headquartered in Bastad, Sweden.
 She designed for MMF until the Stockholm office closed in 1977, designing at least five or six flat-weave (roläkan) rugs produced by MMF weavers.
 One design is called Slagrutan (“Dowsing”), shown below.

 Another of her flat weave rugs is “Carpenter” (“Timmermannen”), perhaps after the pale planks whose ends align carefully but irregularly down the length of the rug.
 But the lively pink and orange color scheme of this rug also recalls Wellner’s own Estonian folk heritage.
-It seems very likely that Wellner would have known the traditional costumes of Mutu island, located off the west coast of Estonian and settled by Coastal Swedes.
-Mutu skirts and particularly knitted stockings evidence a proclivity for pinks and oranges (usually died with vivid aniline dyes) with bands of color.
+It seems very likely that Wellner would have known the traditional costumes of Muhu island, located off the west coast of Estonian and settled by Coastal Swedes.
+Muhu skirts and particularly knitted stockings evidence a proclivity for pinks and oranges (usually died with vivid aniline dyes) with bands of color.
 The color-banded knit work is then often overlaid with patterns of birds, flowers and other designs.
 If these patterns were a conscious precedent, we could note that Wellner has eliminated the decorative folk elements and set up a more modern woven counterpoint of horizontal and vertical elements, but that the vibrant sense of color remains.
-If she was unfamiliar with Mutu Island arts, her similar and dissimilar use of colored bands seems surprisingly coincidental.
+If she was unfamiliar with Muhu Island arts, her similar and dissimilar use of colored bands seems surprisingly coincidental.

 The rugs woven in Sweden by the Märta Måås Fjetterström firm after 1942 have AB MMF